Soroush98/FindConnections/README.md

 ## Project Idea
 FindConnections enables users to discover connections between notable individuals by identifying instances where they have been photographed together, either directly or through a short chain of others who share photos.
 This feature offers a unique perspective on the interconnectedness of public figures.
 Our platform is inspired by the concept of [six degrees of separation](https://en.wikipedia.org/wiki/Six_degrees_of_separation).

-### How It Works
+### User Actions
+1. **Unregistered Users**:
+    - Anyone can enter two people's full names on the first page and click "Find Connections" to see their corresponding connection.

+2. **Registered Users**:
-1. **User Registration**: Users register on the platform by providing their basic information.
+    - **User Registration**: Users register on the platform by providing their basic information.
-2. **User Profile**: After logging in, users can access their profile page where they can view and update their personal information.
+    - **User Profile**: After logging in, users can access their profile page where they can view and update their personal information.
-3. **Photo Uploads**: Users can upload up to 10 pictures daily according to the upload guidelines.
+    - **Photo Uploads**: Users can upload up to 10 pictures daily according to the upload guidelines.
 Each upload request will be reviewed by an admin, and if approved, new connections will be added to the website.

 ## Website